Shicheng-Guo/HowtoBook/RA/Readme.md

 Xinpeng mentioned a paper published in ART in 2016 about lncRNA expression in FLS from RA patients.

-interesting thing is they mentioned 10 samples were collected in the study.
+Interesting thing is they mentioned 10 samples were collected in the study.
 However, when I check the data in GEO: GSE83147, only 3 samples were used for the lncRNA-array.

 https://arthritis-research.biomedcentral.com/articles/10.1186/s13075-016-1129-4#Sec2